mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 * You also need a container registry, for my deployment I have chosen to enable the in-built [Gitlab Container registry](https://docs.gitlab.com/ee/user/packages/container_registry/)

-> Technically, it makes more sense to have a seperate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html).
+> Technically, it makes more sense to have a separate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html).

 __Container Tooling__